 Today, both humans and machines are consuming data.
 Humans consume data through applications, often from many different devices — smartphones, laptops, tablets, and desktops.
 Many different types of devices mean many different screen sizes.
 Organisations must build apps that look good and work well across all devices.

 APIs allow companies to break down capabilities into individual, autonomous services (aka microservices).
 Building applications based on microservices can help ensure a good user experience (UX) on all devices.
-An API-first strategy allows organizations to build APIs that serve all applications, and applications can be developed and maintained efficiently for all devices, platforms, and operating systems.
+An API-first strategy allows organisations to build APIs that serve all applications, and applications can be developed and maintained efficiently for all devices, platforms, and operating systems.

 The benefits of an API-first approach for ecommerce